OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-21.md

 ## Revelation 21:10

-And he carried me away in the Spirit to a great and high mountain, and showed me the holy city, Jerusalem, coming down out of heaven from God.
+And he took me away in the Spirit to a great and high mountain, where he showed me the holy city, Jerusalem, descending from heaven from God.

 ## Revelation 21:11